wealdtech/ethdo/docs/usage.md

 #### `depositdata`

 `ethdo validator depositdata` generates the data required to deposit one or more Ethereum 2 validators.
+Options include:
+  - `withdrawalaccount` specify the account to be used for the withdrawal credentials (if withdrawalpubkey is not supplied)
+  - `withdrawalpubkey` specify the public key to be used for the withdrawal credentials (if withdrawalaccount is not supplied)
+  - `validatoraccount` specify the account to be used for the validator
+  - `depositvalue` specify the amount of the deposit
+  - `forkversion` specify the fork version for the deposit signature; this should not be included unless the deposit is being generated offline.
+Note that supplying an incorrect value could result in the loss of your deposit, so only supply this value if you are sure you know what you are doing
+  - `raw` generate raw hex output that can be supplied as the data to an Ethereum 1 deposit transaction

 #### `exit`